-- Aggressive, collapsing form of focal segmental glomerulosclerosis (FSGS).
+- HIVAN is an aggressive, collapsing form of focal segmental glomerulosclerosis (FSGS) with active tubulointerstitial inflammation.

 - Nephrotic-range proteinuria may be massive and predate renal insufficiency.

-- Manifests as AIDS-defining, late-stage illness (CD4< 200) or during acute HIV infection.
+- Presents in AIDS-defining, late-stage illness (CD4< 200) or during acute HIV infection.

-- Biopsy is gold standard for Dx.
-Other markers (eg, proteinuria, CD4, VL) are non-specific.
+- Biopsy is gold standard for diagnosis.
+Other markers (eg, proteinuria, CD4, VL) are nonspecific.

-- Proteinuria, urinalysis typically bland; nephritic profile suggests other Dx.
+- Proteinuria, urinalysis typically bland; nephritic profile suggests alterntive diagnosis.

-- Urgent renal Bx indicated for significant proteinuria (>1g/24h), increasing proteinuria, decreasing GFR, or unexplained acute or subacute renal failure.
+- Urgent renal biopsy indicated for significant proteinuria (>1g/24h), increasing proteinuria, decreasing GFR, or unexplained acute or subacute renal failure.

 - Pathognomonic features: FSGS, collapsing variant; interstitial inflammation +/- fibrosis; microcystic tubular dilatation; tubuloreticular inclusions on EM.